DNA-styx/SBPP-Windmill-Dashboard/README.md

   </p>
 </div>

 <!-- ABOUT THE PROJECT -->
 ## About The Theme
 <p align="center">
   <img src="https://raw.githubusercontent.com/DNA-styx/SBPP-Windmill-Dashboard/main/assets/screenshots/Screenshot_Desktop_Dashboard_Dark.png" >
 </p>
-SourceBans++ Theme built using the default 1.8.0 theme with Windmill Dashboard CSS applied on top.
+SourceBans++ Theme built using the default v1.8.0 theme with Windmill Dashboard CSS applied on top.
 Dark and light theme switcher.
-Fully tested on mobile.
+Tested on mobile.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>